Lillian Hoban: Career

-Early career as an illustrator for Russell Hoban
+Collaboration with Russell Hoban

-Her earliest and, perhaps, greatest collaboration was with her husband Russell in the 1960s and early 1970s.
+Her earliest collaboration was with her husband Russell in the 1960s and early 1970s.
 The centerpiece of this work was the Frances series written by Russell.
-The character of Frances was inspired by the Hoban's next door neighbors in Norwalk, CT whose daughter found multiple ways of putting off her bedtime.
+The character of Frances was inspired by the Hobans' next door neighbors in Norwalk whose daughter found many ways of putting off her bedtime.

 Bedtime for Frances

 The first book in the series, Bedtime for Frances, was illustrated by Garth Williams.
-Mr. Hoban, who illustrated his first book by Harper himself, sought another illustrator for Frances because, as he explains, he could not do soft and cuddly.
-Ursula Nordstrom suggested Williams whose soft and furry animals seemed the perfect fit.
+Hoban, who illustrated his first book by Harper himself, sought another illustrator for Frances because, as he said, he could not do soft and cuddly.
+Ursula Nordstrom suggested Williams, whose soft and furry animals seemed the perfect fit.
 Russell originally depicted Frances as a vole, but Williams suggested a badger.
-Nordstrom agreed persuading Russell that it would be too difficult to depict a likeable vole for children.
+Nordstrom agreed, persuading Russell that it would be too difficult to depict a likeable vole for children.
 The original illustrations of Frances as a vole can be found in the Lillian Hoban Collection at the Beinecke Rare Book and Manuscript Library at Yale University.

 Other Frances books

 Lillian took over as illustrator with the second book in the series, A Baby Sister for Frances, and illustrated the rest.
-She was faithful to the badger image first established by Garth Williams but brought her own style and unique charm to the badger family.
+She was faithful to the badger image first established by Garth Williams but brought her own style and charm to the badger family.
 Hoban used expressive body postures and facial gestures to capture the emotions of the characters and give them an authentic, true to life quality.
 The Hobans used their eldest daughter Phoebe as the model for Frances.